Ethnicity and the ethnicity pay gap

 Mentoring interventions

-Launched in 2024, the Minority Ethnic Mentoring Programme provides visibility into career opportunities and connects junior and mid-level minority ethnic colleagues with senior sponsors, helping them to build deeper relationships and networks in the firm, develop their personal brand, seek out new work opportunities, and advance their careers.
+Now in its second year, the Minority Ethnic Mentoring Programme provides visibility into career opportunities and connects junior and mid-level minority ethnic colleagues with senior sponsors, helping them to build deeper relationships and networks in the firm, develop their personal brand, seek out new work opportunities, and advance their careers.

 Being more effective through targeted initiatives